A synovial biopsy is the removal of a piece of tissue lining a joint for examination. The tissue is called the synovial membrane.

 What Abnormal Results Mean

-You will need to keep the wound clean and dry until your doctor or nurse says it is okay to get it wet.
+Follow instructions for keeping the wound clean and dry until your provider says it is OK to get it wet.

 Biopsy - synovial membrane; Rheumatoid arthritis - synovial biopsy; Gout - synovial biopsy; Joint infection - synovial biopsy; Synovitis - synovial biopsy